Rents for budget apartments and villas are on the rise in Abu Dhabi but good deals are still available, depending on where you look.

 The cost of renting a luxury villa in the UAE capital has increased by 11 per cent, according to the same study.

-Khalifa City A is an attractive option for those looking for a bargain, with the average yearly rent for a studio at a pocket-friendly Dh28,000 — unchanged from quarter two — and one-bedroom apartments at Dh41,000, down 0.9 per cent in the past three months.
+Khalifa City A is an attractive option for those looking for a bargain, with the average annual rent for a studio at a pocket-friendly Dh28,000,with one-bedroom apartments at Dh42,000 and two-bedroom flats at Dh61,000.